Cyrus Haven and Evie Cormac appreciation post (updated)

 Lying beside you | Published June 2022

 Lying beside you seems like a straight-up murder case that Cyrus works on with the Nottingham police in his capacity as a forensic psychologist.
 As the story unfolds, Evie becomes involved and the case is cleverly interwoven into Cyrus and Evie's home life.
 The book also delves deeper into Cyrus's relationship with his brother.
 Elias is on day release from the high security psychiatric hospital where he has been living since he murdered his parents and twin sisters twenty years earlier.
 I loved the way Evie went into bat for the character in the novel whom she felt had been wrongly accused of a crime.
-He was such a well-drawn secondary character and I liked the way Robotham set up his friendship with Evie.
+He is such a well-drawn secondary character and I liked the way Robotham set up his friendship with Evie.

 In sum

 The heart of this series comes from Robotham's vivid characterisation of Cyrus and Evie and their developing (and unusual) friendship.
 Cyrus is an intriguing character, having survived a tragic event in his childhood that left him deeply scarred yet sensitive and empathetic towards others.
 He seems to be the only person determined to help Evie heal from the abuse she suffered as a child, and he is patient and kind to her even though she tests his limits.
 Cyrus and Evie form a strong and unique bond and the journey their relationship takes the reader on is fascinating to read.
-Evie also a complex and interesting character, with an uncanny ability to tell if a person is lying.
-She is learning to navigate the world while Cyrus helps her rediscover her past.
-Evie is forthright and mercurial, showing care for others yet often displaying highly anti-social behaviour.
-She seems hell bent on destroying the gains she makes as she struggles with past traumas, but there's also a gritty, snarky humour to her that I love.

 I recommend reading the books in order.
 There is enough information in each one to stand alone, but it's a much better reading experience if you know more of the story from the first novel before you read the subsequent ones.
 The relationship between Cyrus and Evie is pivotal to the books and I think it's important to see that relationship develop from the first novel.
 Each book reveals more of the characters and their backstories, providing new insights into their complexities and nuances.